 Meets: After school for the Fall, Winter & Spring productions.

 Ms. Meyer - Business Manager

 Description: Open to all ZBTHS men.
 No one needs to be currently enrolled in a curricular choir class.
 We focus on popular music and will perform in the spring semester choir concerts.
-See Mrs. Rickert in room 226 for more information.
+See Mrs. Rickert for more information.

 Meets: Spring Semester once a week